The SEO glossary is always under construction 🙂

 - GEO is a newer marketing acronym often used to describe optimization for AI-generated or conversational search experiences.

-- Why it matters for SEO: Many GEO concepts overlap heavily with existing SEO fundamentals such as clarity, structure, authority, accessibility, and useful content, making it more of an extension than a replacement.
+- Why it matters for SEO: GEO concepts overlap heavily with existing SEO fundamentals such as clarity, structure, authority, accessibility, and useful content, making it more of a creative rebranding than a replacement.

 - Geo-targeting delivers content, experiences, or advertisements based on a user’s geographic location.